Projects per year

 He is currently the Academic Lead of the Brighton and Hove Digital Health Living Lab, where citizens, health professionals and industry are working side by side on health innovation through co-creation.
 The project has been included in the National Initiative MADEatUNI, as one of the 100+ leading ways universities are saving lives and keeping the public healthy, creating healthier lifestyles and a fairer society.

-Theo is an international scholar in the health sciences with h-index 9 and over 200 citations and his funding portfolio includes the AHSN and AfPP.
+Theo is an international scholar in the health sciences with h-index 10 and over 250 citations and his funding portfolio includes Horizon2020, Interreg2Seas, AHSN and AfPP.
 In 2015 he used the term ‘Digital Nursing’, to define a future workforce of health care practitioners with the special knowledge and skills to utilise digital technologies for patient and citizen benefit.
 As a recognition of his work, in 2018 he was named one of the Top 50 Healthcare IT leaders in Europe by the Healthcare Information and Management Systems Society (HIMSS Europe), the largest health IT membership organisation in the world.

 He is active member of international bodies and committees including the International Task Force for Technology Informatics Guiding Education Reform (TIGER HIMSS International), the Cybersecurity Privacy and Security committee (HIMMSS International) and the Phi Mu Chapter of the Sigma Theta Tau International Honor Society of Nursing.